Miyari-s-Game-Studio/ai-game/src/docs/AUTHORING_GUIDE.md

 1.  **Extract a Secret**:
     ```json
     "do": [
-      { "secret": "The mayor has been replaced by an imposter." },
+      { "secret": "The power source is hidden behind the waterfall." },
       { "set": "counters.has_secret,true" }
     ]
     ```